Alfresco/docs-alfresco/intelligence-services/latest/using/index.md

 You can view the Intelligence Services properties in Alfresco Digital Workspace.

-In this example, we'll show you how to view these properties in Digital Workspace.
+This example shows you how to view these properties in Digital Workspace.

 1. Launch Alfresco Digital Workspace.

 2. Locate the demo folder or subfolder, if the folder rule also applies to subfolders, as created in [Set up a folder rule]({% link intelligence-services/latest/using/index.md %}#set-up-a-folder-rule).

-3. Select a file that you uploaded, and click on the information icon.
+3. Select a file that you uploaded, and click the information icon.

     The Info Drawer shows the AI properties that were extracted by the AI Engine, and saved as AI Data.
 These are populated by the aspects defined when you created the folder rule in Share.